uenot/cs561_templatezonemaps2/README.md

                                           (0 <= s <= 1), [def: 0.5]
         --sort                            sort the input workload
 ```

 For example, to generate a workload of 1 Million integers in file `workload.dat`, 10000 point queries in
 file`point_queries`.txt, and an empty file `range_queries.txt` (you can define the format of range
 queries by yourself).

 ```
 ./workloadgenerator
 ```

 or

 ```
 ./workloadgenerator -N 1000000 -P 10000
 ```

 ## Zone Map Header
-The zonemaps.h header file is a template that defines the basic components of a zone map data structure.
+The `zonemaps.h` header file is a template that defines the basic components of a zone map data structure.
 It is required to implement the data structure using this template in a separate file named
-"zonemaps.cpp".
+`zonemaps.cpp`.
 You are free to modify certain components of the template to improve performance of the
 data structure, however the core functionality should remain the same.
 In your implementation, it is
 important to comment your code to highlight various design decisions and logic.

 ## Testing
-The main.cpp file provides a foundational testing framework expected for this project.
+The `main.cpp` file provides a foundational testing framework expected for this project.
 You are required
 to generate the workloads, read the data, build the zone map, and benchmark point queries and range
 queries.
 We have already provided a simple logic to benchmark the point query.
 You are required to
-implement parsing the range queries from`range_queries.txt` and benchmarking the range query
+implement parsing the range queries from `range_queries.txt` and benchmarking the range query
 performance.
 The execution times are to be written either into a log file or displayed onto the terminal
 along with other relevant details about the workload, such as: the input workload size, the number of
 queries, the selectivity of range queries etc.

-Compile all files using the "make" command.
+Compile all files using the `make` command.
 Once the implementation of zone maps is complete, you will be required to fill in the appropriate test
-call in the main.cpp file for the point/range queries.
+call in the `main.cpp` file for the point/range queries.

 ## Contact

-> If you have any questions please feel free to see Zichen in office hours, or
+If you have any questions please feel free to see Teona in office hours, or post your questions on Piazza
-email your queries at zczhu@bu.edu.